arsakhar/hugo-academic/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I have a passion for solving clinical problems through product development and actionable insights derived from data-driven approaches.
+bio: I have a passion for solving clinical problems through actionable insights derived from data-driven approaches.

 interests:
 - Clinical Research